GregConan/oxalis-challenge/README.md

 # Oxalis Coding Assessment

+## Introduction

+This project was created as a take-home coding assessment for Oxalis.
+It consists of an end-to-end data pipeline with the following components:

+1. Import sales data from `example_sales_data.csv` into Python.
+1. Clean and validate the sales data, standardizing the format and filling in missing data where possible.
+1. Load the sales data into a PostgreSQL database.
+1. Create dbt models transforming and then aggregating the data to produce potentially useful insights.

 ## Ideal Features

 Below is an incomplete list of features that I would add to this project if I expected to deliver it to clients for their use.